Within the last year I made a pretty major purchase (for me): high-quality noise cancelling headphones with Bluetooth.

 - I won one of the fantasy football leagues I play in, so I had a couple hundred dollars in winnings that I thought would be fun to invest in something nice.

 After much deliberation and reading of reviews, I chose to get the Sony Premium Noise Cancelling Bluetooth Headphones.
+(Note: My headphones are the MDR1000X/C, which may not be available new in this color anymore.
+Sony now has the WH1000XM2.
+The appearance is identical and the features appear to be very similar.
+My links from here on out are to the newer model.)
 In this post I will give a very low-tech explanation of why I chose them.
 If you want more detailed technical specifications, I would suggest reading up on specs on Amazon.
 My biggest piece of advice, whether you are technically inclined or not, is to read as many reviews as possible, both from “experts” and especially from customers.
 As a non-techie, I found these reviews so insightful and helpful in my decision-making process.

 Here are some features I liked about the Sony Premium headphones.

 Noise cancelling: Well, duh.
 The noise cancelling on these headphones works extremely well, especially if you press and hold the optimizer button for two seconds after turning them on.
-Very often at work I wear them just to use noise cancelling, not even listening to anything.
-Now that I have these headphones, I am very aware of how loud our HVAC is in our office building.
+Very often I wear them just to use noise cancelling, not even listening to anything.
+Even in the library.

 On my first flight using these headphones, there was a loud, unhappy baby right across the aisle from me.
 I definitely heard him, but it didn’t put me on edge at all.
 I was able to focus on my audiobook without much distraction.
 A few colleagues were on the same flight, and afterward they said how sorry they were that I was in such a noisy seat.
 I was actually a little surprised…I didn’t realize how disruptive the child’s noise had been.
 That’s how great these things are.